rpatin/segclust2d/README.md

 We can now run a joint segmentation/clustering on this dataset to identify the different behavioural modes.
 As in `segmentation`, you can specify the variables to be segmented using argument `seg.var`.
 The function allow rescaling of variable (recommended for segmentation/clustering to identify behavioural state), with argument `scale.variable`.

 For a joint segmentation/clustering one has to specify arguments `lmin`, the minimum length of a segment and `Kmax`, the maximum number of segments, and `ncluster` a vector of number of class.
 By default `Kmax` will be set to `0.75*floor(n/lmin)`, with `n` the number of observations.
-Be carefull if you want to fix a higher `Kmax` the algorithm tend to over-segment (which you can check by looking at the segmentation or the likelihood curve)
+Be careful if you want to fix a higher `Kmax` the algorithm tend to over-segment (which you can check by looking at the segmentation or the likelihood curve)

 ``` r